caltechlibrary/newt/presentation3.md

 # Third prototype Status

 - A work in progress (continuing through 2024)
-- A Working version 1.0 hopefully in 2025
+- Working towards a version 1.0 release hopefully in 2025
 - Using internal applications as test bed

 # How much is built?